 It started out smooth, as it should.
 Eric Sullivan and I left the crew at the trailhead right after the clock hit 9:00 am.
 We cruised up the trail towards Shavano, trying to contain our energy by just hiking fast, though once in a while we busted into a jog.
 I had taken about 10 days off with only a couple of short, flat runs of five miles or less in that time.
-I’m not sure I’ve ever taken so much time off my feet before any other event or race, and it was noticeable.
+I’m not sure I’ve ever taken so much rest before any other event or race, and it was noticeable.
 I ran the Hardrock 100 about 6 weeks earlier and my primary concern was recovery, not getting in more training and miles.
 I definitely felt the remnants of fatigue during some of our recon days earlier in August.

 But today felt good, and we reached Shavano’s summit in 1:53.
-As we walked across the top of the peak past some summer peak baggers we each sent our InReach messages.
+As we walked across the top of the peak, past some summer peak baggers, we each sent our InReach messages.
 Sully and I both carried a unit because we knew there was a good likelihood we wouldn’t be together for the whole effort.
 As much as we enjoyed planning and doing the recon as a team, he was always faster than me.
 We agreed it would be smarter to plan our efforts as if we were out on the course individually.
 We would start together and then just see how it went.